quickfix-j/quickfixj/quickfixj-orchestration/readme.md

 ![](./FIXorchestraLogo.png)

-The module publishes a QUICKFIX/J compatible FIX dictionary and a QUICKFIX/J FIX "orchestration".
+This module publishes a QUICKFIX/J compatible FIX dictionary and a QUICKFIX/J FIX "orchestration".

 An "orchestration" is an implementation of a FIX Orchestra standard repository.
 This module depends on the FIX Latest standard "orchestration" published by the FIX Trading Community.